fosimus/translator/README.md

 ## Restrictions

-Currently only `.epub` book format is supported.
+- Currently only `.epub` book format is supported.
+- There is a limit on the number of translations depending on the engine (check sites: Google, Yandex, Libre and DeepL).

 ## Getting started